This homemade lipstick recipe is the best I have tried so far.

-I tried several lipstick recipes, but none of them were similar to a real lipstick.
-They were all like a lip balm mostly.
-The color did not show up on lips.
+I’ve tried several lipstick recipes, but none of them were similar to a real lipstick.
+They were all like a lip balm and the color did not show up on my lips.

-Then I came across to this recipe, and success!
-I loved the results.
+Then I found this recipe and I really liked the result.

-This homemade lipstick is smooth, stays on lips, not heavy, waterproof, and moisturizing.
-I also noticed it gives slightly plumping effect to the lips.
+This homemade lipstick is smooth, stays on lips for longer than some regular lipsticks, not heavy, it is kind of waterproof, and it moisturizes your lips well.
+I also noticed it gives a slight plumping effect to the lips.
 I can say it is a lip balm and a lipstick combo, and so much better than regular lipsticks.

-The recipe is from Penta Vedra Soap Shoppe.
-I slightly modified it adjusting to my needs.
+Recipe courtesy of Penta Vedra Soap Shoppe.
+I slightly modified the recipe adjusting to my needs.

 Pros of this homemade lipstick:

 - Natural ingredients!
 I am not scared to ingest them while having my meals.

 - Not heavy.

 - Stays longer than some regular chemical-filled lipsticks.

 - Great protection from a cold weather.